 Conclusion

 So if you’ve ever wondered what PathPing is, you’ve got your answer.
 Overall, it is a nifty in-built tool to test your network.
-Though it doesn’t get the best points in terms of speed, it is still highly effective.
+Though it doesn’t get the best points in speed, it is still highly effective.
 Understanding this tool could also enable you to better your understanding of your router.
-Therefore, you should employ the use of Pathping to troubleshoot your network related errors first, rather than hire a technician immediately.
+Therefore, you should first use Pathping to troubleshoot your network-related errors rather than hire a technician immediately.

 Read More: Home Network Monitoring (A Complete Guide)